-Italy's Cinque Terre is one of the world's beautiful places - and popular tourist destinations — firmly at the top of many travelers’ Italy bucket list.
+Italy's Cinque Terre is one of the world's beautiful places and popular tourist destinations — firmly at the top of many travelers’ Italy bucket list.
 Many visitors spend a week or longer while others grab a quick view on a side trip from Pisa or Florence.
 The “5 Lands” or towns that make up the Cinque Terre are isolated - they’re difficult to get to, but it’s the very reason everyone wants to.
 These small colorful cliffside villages retain so much of the charm that has existed here for centuries.
 The 5 towns of Riomaggiore, Manarola, Corniglia, Vernazza, and Monterosso al Mare still have a small town feel about them despite the onslaught of mass tourism the past 40 years, and there's a cool vibe in its simplicity.

 The fishing boats, called gozzo, still leave the harbor each morning for the day’s catch.
 Neighbors still catch up with conversations that stretch across several backyards and many ears in between.
 Vineyards are still tended by many locals in the hills overlooking the sea.
 But even with so many tourists cramming the narrow streets each day, life as the locals know it goes on.
 Some of the fishing boats may also run a Cinque Terre boat tour here and there, and sunsets along the rock walkways have a ton more onlookers.

 But that hasn’t seemed to diminish any of the luster shining brightly from these 5 towns.
 At least not for me.
 If you’re a Cinque Terre first timer and want to get off-the-beaten-path a little and travel slow, there are ways to escape the crowds and still experience the charm of the Ligurian coast, like exploring lesser-known towns like Lerici and Portovenere south of the 5 towns, or Sestri Levante to the north.
 Hiking the Cinque Terre is another amazing way to see the unique and tranquil parts of the coast.
 But we escaped just as nicely one evening on a small wooden boat from Manarola.

 This article may contain affiliate links.
 If you click through and purchase, we may earn a small commission, at no extra cost to you.